-Our examination of large-scale applications has shown that more often than not, data processing is performed via a fixed set of sanitizers, whose proper selection depends on the kind of source and sink and can be captured via a table like the one shown in Figure 2.

-Sanitization and declassification policies in this section illustrate the complexity of real-world data manipulation scenarios.
+Our examination of large-scale applications has shown that data processing is typically performed via a fixed set of sanitizers whose proper selection depends on the kind of source and sink and can be expressed as a table, as in Figure 2 [39].
+Sanitization policies in this section illustrate the complexity of real-world data manipulation scenarios.